-Elected from class and departmental nominations, the forty-five member student senate has an important role in the life of the college.
+Elected from class nominations, the twenty-five member student council has an important role in the life of the college.
 Not only does it serve as the official voice of the student body, but it governs most students activities.
 It controls the student activities budget and concerns itself with student publications, WCAL, homecoming, the film arts council, and similar groups.

-Some of its members also serve on joint faculty-student committees, particularly the Student Social Activities Committee, the Student Religious Activities Committee, the Communications Board, and the Faculty Evaluation Committee.
+Some of its members also serve on joint faculty-student committees, particularly the Student Social Activities Committee, the Student Religious Activities Committee, and the Communications Board.